 “Aging causes a decline in the PS content of cells throughout the body including brain cells, which can lead to cognitive decline…Cognitex contains a compound that mimics the naturally occurring PS in the brain.”

 Obviously, this topic of cognitive enhancement is very complex and extensive.
-I read every once in a while about research progressing on nutraceuticals and nootropics; maybe some day there will be a safe smart drug.
+I read every once in a while about research on nutraceuticals and nootropics – but this is not a topic I keep informed about.